jpreecedev/developerhandbook/src/pages/how-to-configure-vs-code-react-development/index.md

 featuredImage: './vscode-react.png'
 ---

 On a day-to-day basis, both inside and outside of work, I spend most of my time writing front-end code (specifically, React.js) using VS Code.
-Productivity is very important, as I am usually under pressure to get work done quickly and to the highest possible standard.
-Having the right editor setup goes a long way to ensuring that I am not wasting time and instead focusing on the problem at hand.
+Productivity is very important, as I am usually under pressure to get work done quickly and to the highest standards.
+Having the right editor set-up goes a long way to ensuring that I am not wasting time on menial tasks like code formatting and instead spend that time focusing on the problem at hand.

-When starting a new project, my editor should be configured and ready to go so that I can focus on solving the problem at hand.
+My editor and project should be correctly configured and ready for the problem at hand.

-1. **Linting/formatting**.
-Linting/formatting should always work out-of-the-box and should be largely based on some open source/community agreed upon standard.
+1. **Linting and formatting** should be largely based on some open source/community agreed upon standard.
 Compliance should be verified on save and commit and should be automatic.
+Almost no time should be spent manually linting any file I touch.
-2. **Terminal**.
-The terminal should be pre-configured and set up with the right fonts, colours, and plugins.
+2. The **terminal** should be pre-configured and set up with the right fonts, colours, and plugins.
+I expect to have multiple terminals working concurrently, so split/tab view is essential.
 3. **Extensions**.
 VS Code has a lot of great functionality out-of-the-box, but there are some key extensions that take that functionality to the next level (and fill the gaps).
 4. **Keyboard shortcuts**.
 It is very much worth taking the time to learn some of the most important shortcuts in VS Code so you do not have to waste valuable seconds searching through menus with the mouse.
 5. **Pre-commit/push hooks**.
 Linting should run automatically on pre-commit, and tests should run on pre-push, so that I do not accidentally push broken code to the repo.